 Yosra is the Social Empowerment Programs Officer at SFSD.
 Yosra has previously worked in SEED Program, USAID.
 Yosra holds a Bachelor’s of Science in Political Sciences from the British University in Egypt in 2017 and is currently pursuing a Master degree in Public Administration at UNICAF University.
 Yosra has been working in Socioeconomic Programs at SFSD and has been a part of Bab Amal Team since early 2019.
 (Contact: email@example.com)

-Adham is the Learning & Innovations Officer at SFSD since 2022.
+Adham is the Learning & Innovations Officer and has been at SFSD since 2021.
+Adham Represented Sawiris Foundation during COP27 (Nov.
+2022) and completed a successful secondment assignment to Ministry of Social Solidarity during the same period.
 Previously, Adham consulted on reform of G2B services delivery for the EBRD.
 Is an alumnus of the Danish Egyptian Dialogue Initiative DEDI and worked at the Egyptian National Competitiveness Council (ENCC).
 Adham Graduated in 2020 with an MA is Social & Political Thought from University of Sussex, UK, and holds a Bachelors of Arts in Political Sciences from the American University in Cairo in 2015 and is a strong advocate for ecological/circular economic policy and socioeconomic solidarity, inclusion and equality.
-(Contact:firstname.lastname@example.org)
+(Contact:firstname.lastname@example.org )